holgern/beem/README.rst

 Installation
 ============
-The minimal working python version is 2.7.x. or 3.5.x
+The minimal working python version is 3.6.x

 beem can be installed parallel to python-steem.